dave-worley/django-generic/README.md

 I've tried for a fairly production ready system.
 Some caveats:

    - There is no user authentication.
 Any user is a superuser.
 This was a design choice based on time constraints.
 Implementing Django's authentication is trivial but involves a lot of boilerplate that I felt would distract from the core application features.
-   - There is no way to view a list of existing orders.
-There is no way to navigate to an existing order in the UI.
-Orders are stored in the database.
-This was also a choice based on time.
    - The UI is primitive and based on simple Bootstrap defaults.
 As far as programmer designed UI goes it's not half bad.

 ## Installation